 In the wild, it is no surprise when we hear of animals eating their young.
-We see it with polar bears, fish and even in primates occasional.
+We see it with polar bears, fish, and even primates occasionally.
 So do guinea pigs eat their young?
-Well the simple answer is yes, guinea pigs do eat their young.
-While this is very rare, there have been reports of cannibalisation taking place.
+Well, the simple answer is yes, guinea pigs do eat their young.
+While this is very rare, there have been reports of cannibalization taking place.
 However, this is far less common than compared to other rodents such as rats or hamsters.

 Why Do Guinea Pigs Eat Their Young?

 Whenever animals decide to eat their babies it is out of a perceived necessity.
 This necessity can come from two reasons.
-The first is out of desire to insure a continued gene line such as that with lions.
-Animals that exhibit this behaviour kill cubs out of a desire to insure their genetic lineage is continued over that of a rival males.
+The first is out of a desire to ensure a continued gene line such as that with lions.
+Animals that exhibit this behavior kill cubs out of a desire to ensure their genetic lineage is continued over that of rival males.

-With guinea pigs, and particularly with mother guinea pigs, they will only eat their babies if they are seriously malnourished at the time of giving birth and within the early stages of your baby guinea pigs growth.
-In saying this, cases of cannibalisation are very rare in guinea pigs.
-I have heard reports of cannibalisation being more common amongst mothers that have consecutively given birth to two litters back to back.
-In my experience, back to back pregnancies are relatively uncommon unless you are deliberately breeding guinea pigs, which I strongly advise against.
+With guinea pigs, and particularly with mother guinea pigs, they will only eat their babies if they are seriously malnourished at the time of giving birth and within the early stages of your baby guinea pigs’ growth.
+In saying this, cases of cannibalization are very rare in guinea pigs.
+I have heard reports of cannibalization being more common amongst mothers that have consecutively given birth to two litters back to back.
+In my experience, back-to-back pregnancies are relatively uncommon unless you are deliberately breeding guinea pigs, which I strongly advise against.

-Unlike most rodents, male guinea pigs are not more susceptible to cannibalisation than their female counter parts.
-However make sure you keep your female baby guinea pigs apart from their father after 21 days.
+Unlike most rodents, male guinea pigs are not more susceptible to cannibalization than their female counterparts.
+However, make sure you keep your female baby guinea pigs apart from their father after 21 days.
 If you allow your female guinea pig babies around their male counterparts after roughly 21 days, the males will attempt to mate with the females.
-First off, you probably don’t want any unexpected litters popping out of your new born pups.
+First off, you probably don’t want any unexpected litter popping out of your newborn pups.
 Secondly, inbreeding to this extent (father to daughter) does not result in a healthy outcome.
-On top of this, make sure you seperate baby male guinea pigs from their mothers after three weeks as the reverse is also possible with males impregnating their mothers.
+On top of this, make sure you separate baby male guinea pigs from their mothers after three weeks as the reverse is also possible with males impregnating their mothers.